hashicorp/terraform-provider-azurerm/website/docs/r/mongo_cluster.html.markdown

 * `location` - (Required) The supported Azure location where the Azure Cosmos DB for MongoDB vCore exists.
 Changing this forces a new resource to be created.

-* `administrator_login` - (Optional) The administrator username of the Azure Cosmos DB for MongoDB vCore.
+* `administrator_username` - (Optional) The administrator username of the Azure Cosmos DB for MongoDB vCore.
 Changing this forces a new resource to be created.

 * `create_mode` - (Optional) The creation mode for the Azure Cosmos DB for MongoDB vCore.
 Possibles values are `Default` and `GeoReplica`.
-Defaults to 'Default'.
+Defaults to `Default`.
 Changing this forces a new resource to be created.

--> **Note** The creation mode "GeoReplica" is currently in preview.
-It is only available when specified via `preview_features`.
+-> **Note** The creation mode `GeoReplica` is currently in preview.
+It is only available when `preview_features` is set.

 * `preview_features` - (Optional) The preview features that can be enabled on the Azure Cosmos DB for MongoDB vCore.
 Changing this forces a new resource to be created.